gabotechs/market-monitor/README.md

 of this project, and its name is `dashboard.json`
 - Once imported, a new dashboard named "Market" should be available

+# Config changes

+Edit your `.env` file with the new config.
+After that, just execute `docker compose up -d`

 # Update

 - Inside the cloned project directory, pull the latest changes `git pull`